Overcoming the emotional attachment to farmland

 As tough as it may be, take emotion out of the equation when making decisions about farmland.

-Annessa Good, an Agriculture Transition Specialist with FCC, says, while easier said than done, she recommends farmers take emotion out of the equation when making decisions about farmland, whether it’s renting, selling or use of land.
+Annessa Good, a Business Advisor with FCC, says, while easier said than done, she recommends farmers take emotion out of the equation when making decisions about farmland, whether it’s renting, selling or use of land.

 “You have to look at it as a business,” Good says.
 “Is it financially viable?
 What are the goals?”